The MAA keeps detailed data on past conferences supported by RUMC grants. A summary of this information is available on the Past Conference Data page.

 Past RUMCs have featured panels on a diverse range of topics, exposing students to different perspectives on topics such as:

-Please contact Doug Faires, the Project Director, at firstname.lastname@example.org with questions about the RUMC program.
+Please contact Michael Dorff, the Program Director, at firstname.lastname@example.org with questions about the RUMC program.

 The MAA Regional Undergraduate Mathematics Conferences program is supported by National Science Foundation grant DMS-0846477.